alisonykim/alisonykim.github.io/_pages/about.md

 I'm originally from Los Angeles and spent nine years in the San Francisco Bay Area before moving to Zurich.
 I often miss the beach, though snow has grown on me during my time here.

-My hobbies include taking solo trips, going to the movies, making Korean food for friends, and commuting with the Swiss Federal Railways.
 Outside of NLP, I'm passionate about mental healthcare, LGBTQ+ rights, veganism, and sustainable fashion.
+I enjoy solo traveling, taking long walks, going to the movies, and making Korean food for friends.

 Lastly, I prefer Coop to Migros.
 But neither compares to [Berkeley Bowl](https://g.page/BerkeleyBowlMarketplace?share){:target="\_blank"}.